Sillymoosey/Pigulator/README.md

 # Pigulator
 Price calculator

-An online web app that is used to approximate the price of local pasture razed prok for customers of Sweetwater Ranch.
+An online web app that is used to approximate the price of local pasture razed pork for customers of Sweetwater Ranch.